-The Vector-borne Diseases Department of the Directorate of Epidemiological Surveillance and Intervention for Infectious Diseases of the NPHO undertakes a verification procedure and investigates all reported cases within 24 hours, through communication with the treating physicians and the patients, in order to identify the probable place of exposure, the characteristics of the disease and the risk factors.
+The Vector-borne Diseases Department of the Directorate for Epidemiological Surveillance and Prevention of Communicable Diseases of the NPHO undertakes a verification procedure and investigates all reported cases within 24 hours, through communication with the treating physicians and the patients, in order to identify the probable place of exposure, the characteristics of the disease and the risk factors.
 In addition, the health status/outcome of hospitalized cases is daily updated.

-In 2024 period, up to 10/07/2024 (13.00), one (1) laboratory diagnosed case of WNV infection has been reported to NPHO, aged more than 55 years old, with central nervous system manifestations/ neuro-invasive disease (WNND, encephalitis) (Table 1).
-The patient has been discharged from the hospital.
+In 2025 period, up to 16/07/2025, four (4) laboratory diagnosed locally acquired cases of WNV infection have been reported to NPHO, with neuro-invasive disease (WNND, encephalitis and/or meningitis) (Table 1).
+No deaths have been recorded among patients.

 Table 1.
-Number of reported cases of WNV disease, with and without central nervous system (CNS) manifestations, Greece, period 2024, up to 10/07/2024 (13.00)
+Number of reported locally acquired cases of WNV disease, with and without central nervous system (CNS) manifestations, Greece, period 2025, up to 16/07/2025

-Number of WNND cases - with CNS manifestations [1] Number of cases without CNS manifestations Total number of cases Number of deaths Number of WNV cases and deaths 1 0 1 0
+Number of WNND cases - with CNS manifestations [1] Number of cases without CNS manifestations Total number of cases Number of deaths Number of WNV cases and deaths 4 0 4 0